-From protecting your heart to boosting your self-esteem, green-fingered activity has health benefits for every age group.
+From protecting your heart to boosting your self-esteem, find out how green-fingered activity has health benefits for every age group this National Gardening Week.

 Enhances emotional wellbeing